 The lungs are the two organs located within the chest cavity and are responsible for the exchange of gases during breathing.
 Cancer occurs when the cells lose control of the cell division cycle and begin to multiply rapidly, in an out of control fashion forming tumours within the lungs.
 Being one of the deadliest forms of the disease, cancer of the lungs occurs within its tissues and will begin to spread to the entire organ.

 Those who smoke have a high risk of developing cancer as the cigarette smoke inhaled contains a large number of carcinogens – substances that cause DNA damage to the cells thus leading to uncontrolled cell division.
 However, in recent years, there is a rising trend of non-smoking related cases of lung cancer in women.
-That’s why experts recommend annual lung cancer screening in Singapore to get a detailed picture of your lungs, giving your information about your respiratory health.
+That’s why lung cancer specialist in Singapore recommends annual lung cancer screening to get a detailed picture of your lungs, giving your information about your respiratory health.

 Symptoms of Lung Cancer